Koskotas scandal

 Papandreou lost the June 1989 elections, owing much to the scandal.
 However, no single political party formed a government independently, a consequence of Papandreou's electoral law change just before the elections, intended to prevent the opposition from coming to power.
 The political gridlock led to an unexpected collaboration between conservative New Democracy and united leftist parties under Synaspismos to form a government with a limited mandate to carry out the investigations into PASOK's corruption that became known as "catharsis."
-This collaboration was extraordinary for Greek society since they were on opposite sides in the Greek civil war (1946–1949).
+This collaboration was extraordinary for Greek society since they were on opposite sides in the Greek Civil War (1946–1949).
 However, political polarization reached its peak when Parliament indicted Papandreou along with four of his ministers.
 Concurrently, a series of terrorist attacks and assassinations took place, aimed at intimidating both the public and politicians.

 Koskotas was extradited to Greece in 1991 for the trial, which lasted nine months, with live broadcasts dominating the daily news cycles and public discourse.
 At the end of the trial, Koskotas and Papandreou's ministers were found guilty, while Papandreou was acquitted by one vote.
+Koskotas was sentenced to 25 years in prison, while the ministers received prison sentences.
 The trial became a landmark event in modern Greek history.